-We understand that the child is responsible for appropriate care, handling and usage of the laptop and its accessories.
-We understand the District Acceptable Use Guidelines, Student and Parent Responsibilities.
+OPTION 1 otion to take the laptop home r appropriate care, handling and usage of the laptop and ceptable Use Guidelines, Student and Parent

+Responsibilities.

 Parent Signature: Print Name:

 Student Signature: Print Name:

 Date:

-Stu We have opted to not allow the studen OPTION 2 dent uses the laptop at school only to take the laptop home.
-We understand that the student needs to e at the end of the day and they are to pick it up before the school da ıys
+Student uses 1 We have opted to not allow the student to take OPTION 2 the laptop at school only e the laptop home.
+We understand that the student ace at the end of the day and they are to pick it up

 Parent Signature: Print Name:

 Student Signature: Print Name:

 Date:

-STUDENT EXPRESSION
+STUDENT EXPRESSION AND STUDENT PUBLICATIONS

 It is the goal of the district to protect the educational environment for all students to help ensure it is free from substantial disruption or infringement upon their rights.
-Student expression should be appropriate to ensure that the students learn and meet the goals of the school activity and that the potential audience is not exposed to material that may be harmful or inappropriate for their level of maturity.
+Student expression should be appropriate to help ensure that the students learn and meet the goals of the school activity and that the potential audience is not exposed to material that may be harmful or inappropriate for their level of maturity.